 Mount Mathieson trail

-Immerse yourself in early pioneer history and experience the rugged landscape of Main Range on this physically challenging walk.
+Immerse yourself in early pioneer history and experience the rugged landscape and forest types of Main Range on this physically challenging walk.

 - Journey type